getmoro/moro/README.md

 your start of the day is set at 9:00
 ...
 ```
-2. When you are about to leave work you say moro once more, and you find out how long you have worked!
+2. When you are about to leave the work you say moro once more, and you find out how long you have worked!
 ```
 $ moro